-When you check out the price of the Asics Lift Master Lite shoes you would think they were budget lifting shoes at $94 on offer right now, but no they are far from it, a no-sew upper and a solid TPU heal make these shoes a go-to for serious lifters.
+When you check out the price of the Asics Lift Master Lite weightlifting shoes you would think they were budget lifting shoes at $94 on offer right now, but no they are far from it, a no-sew upper and a solid TPU heel make these shoes a go-to for serious lifters.

-We have all known Asics for quality running shows over the past few decades, but in recent years Asics have got into the lifting market and have produced a couple of shoes that are right up there with Nike’s Romaleos and Adi pows.
+We have all known Asics for quality running shoes over the past few decades, but in recent years Asics have got into the lifting market and have produced a couple of shoes that are right up there with Nike’s Romaleos and Adi pows.

 Oly Lifting, Asics 727

-Asic started their venture into the world of Olympic weightlifting shoes with the formidable lift/crosstraining shoe the Asics lift 727, a medium weight classic lifting shoe, ok the looks of their first lifting shoes were questionable but this shoe was and still is one of the best lifting shoes on the market today.
+Asics started their venture into the world of Olympic weightlifting shoes with the formidable lift/crosstraining shoe the Asics lift 727, a medium weight classic lifting shoe, ok the looks of their first lifting shoes were questionable but this shoe was and still is one of the best lifting shoes on the market today.

-The 727 is slightly less flexible than the lite, it’s said to be suited to both cross fit and Olympic lifting, although these shoes are well known in lifting circles to excel for Oly lifting alone.
+The 727 is slightly less flexible than the lite, it’s said to be suited to both cross-fit and Olympic lifting, although these shoes are well known in lifting circles to excel for Oly lifting alone.

 There’s a catch, they only do a run of the 727’s, 4 times a year, they prove to be almost impossible to get hold of, but if you can, it’s well worth the effort.
 Asics 727’s are one of the best-unchanged lifting designs available.

 Their next shoe, Asics lift lite, released in 2016 is a big hitter among Olympic lifters, this is a semi-solid shoe aimed toward the Olympic lifting market with more flexibility than their earlier offerings and is not recommended for activities such as running but it might be suitable for general workouts, it’s not as rigid as Nikes Romaleos.